hironate/gradient-circle-nft/README.md

 # Structure

+This project is a best boilerplate project for smart contract development with hardhat and smart contract interaction using ethers.js and react.js using next.js.
 This project is a monorepo that contains three sub-repositories:

 - gradient-circle-image-generator
   - For generating gradient circle NFT images.